Snow Bros.: Ports

 The Game Boy conversion, titled Snow Bros.
-Jr., was developed by Dual and first released in Japan by Naxat Soft on 24 May, 1991 and later in North America by Capcom on January 1992.
+Jr., was developed by Dual and first released in Japan by Naxat Soft on 24 May 1991, and in North America by Capcom in January 1992.
 It is single-player only and changes the story to compensate for this by having one of the titular snowmen twins be kidnapped while the other sets out to rescue him.
 Several other aspects of the game were changed due to the technical restrictions of the Game Boy, such as bosses that originally fought in pairs in the arcade version now fight alone and potions are now given different shape due to the lack of color display on the original Game Boy.
 The Game Boy version also adds an extra set of 10 levels after the 50 levels adapted from the arcade version are cleared.

-The Nintendo Entertainment System version, titled Snow Brothers in western regions, was developed by Soft House and first released in North America by Capcom in November 1991, then in Japan on December of the same year by Toaplan as well as in Europe.
-It features a new story sequence at the beginning which depicts an origin story unique to this version in which Nick and Tom are established to be human princes who were cursed into becoming snowmen by an evil demon named King Scorch.
+The Nintendo Entertainment System version, titled Snow Brothers in western regions, was developed by Soft House and first released in North America by Capcom in November 1991, then in Japan in December of the same year by Toaplan as well as in Europe.
+It features a new story sequence at the beginning which depicts a unique origin story; Nick and Tom are established to be human princes who were cursed into becoming snowmen by an evil demon named King Scorch.

-The Sega Mega Drive version was released only in Japan by Tengen on 28 May, 1993 and the only console version of the game to be developed by Toaplan.
+The Mega Drive version was released only in Japan by Tengen on 28 May 1993, and was the only console version of the game to be developed by Toaplan.
 It features a new opening story sequence at the start of the game, as well as 20 additional levels set after the original 50 levels, in which the player switches controls from Nick and Tom to the twin princesses Puripuri and Puchipuchi after the snowmen twins themselves get kidnapped by a new adversary.
 The Mega Drive version is included on both the Japanese and Asian versions of the Sega Genesis Mini.

 ISAC Entertainment released an enhanced version of Snow Bros. for iOS and Android mobile devices in 2012.
-Snow Bros. is planned to be included as part of the Toaplan Arcade 1 compilation for Evercade.
+Snow Bros. was included as part of the Toaplan Arcade 1 compilation for Evercade.

 Cancelled ports

 Ocean France had plans to develop Snow Bros. for various microcomputer and console platforms such as the Amstrad GX4000, Amiga, Atari ST, Commodore 64 and ZX Spectrum in 1991 but none of these conversions were officially released by Ocean Software.
 Like the Game Boy port, the Amiga version lacks multiplayer functionality due to gameplay reasons.
 A ROM image of the Amiga version was leaked online in 2006.
+A PC Engine Super CD-ROM² version was also planned but never released.